NelsonSanti/Veeam_task/README.md

 Once the syncronization must be one-way, the `veeam_task.py` was not executed yet, otherwise, folders and files from **copyfolder** would be erased and replaced, and it would not be possible to test it again.
 Nevertheless, the program was already tested previously with another files.

-To run the program please open the terminal, choose a directory to host the `Veeam_test` directory, and take the following steps:
+To run the program please fork this remote repository, open the terminal, and choose a local directory to clone it.
+Then, navigate to the cloned repository, and take the following steps:

 * Call the used programming language:
   * Example: `$ python` in this case